-When this parameter value is defined for this trap, the device at start up tries to resolve the host name.
-Once the name is resolved (i.e., the IP address is found), the resolved IP address replaces the last entry of the trap manager table (defined by the parameter [SNMPManagerTableIP\x]) and the last trap manager entry of snmpTargetAddrTable in the snmpTargetMIB.
+When a trap destination is defined by FQDN, the device tries to resolve the hostname into an IP address.
+Once the name is resolved, the resolved IP address replaces the last trap manager entry of the snmpTargetAddrTable in the snmpTargetMIB.
 The port is 162 (unless specified otherwise).
 The row is marked as 'used' and the sending is 'enabled'.